fieldtrip/website/development/project/replicate_functionality_of_mne_software.md

 In order to run the last processing stage of the figure (spherical inflation) one should run the third automatic reconstruction step of FS. recon-all -autorecon3 -subjid&lt;subject's name>\\
 This step requires also quite much time (around 8-10 hours).
 It inflates the surface into sphere.
 But it does more than only the **spherical inflation**.
-However, as far as I know, MNE is using only the output of this first procccessing stage of -autorecon3.
+However, as far as I know, MNE is using only the output of this first proccessing stage of -autorecon3.
 Therefore, maybe it would be useful to run only this stage instead of the entire -autorecon3.
 It takes around 3-4 hours. :

     mris_sphere rh.inflated rh.sphere
     mris_sphere lh.inflated lh.sphere